2024 Laos methanol poisoning: Australia

 Australian Prime Minister Anthony Albanese addressed the Australian parliament stating "This is every parent's very worst fear and a nightmare that no one should have to endure... we also take this moment to say that we're thinking of Bianca's friend Holly Bowles who is fighting for her life".
-The Australian Foreign Ministry issued an advisory indicating that many Australians had gotten methanol poisoning from consuming alcoholic drinks in Laos, and that travellers should be aware and wary of the risks with spirit-based drinks, including cocktails.
+The Australian Foreign Affairs department issued an advisory indicating that many Australians had gotten methanol poisoning from consuming alcoholic drinks in Laos, and that travellers should be aware and wary of the risks with spirit-based drinks, including cocktails.
 On 29 November, the ministry updated its travel advisory in Laos to specify against drinking Tiger Vodka and Tiger Whisky.
 On 6 February 2025, the Australian government said that offers of assistance from the Australian Federal Police have not been taken up by the Laotian authorities.
 In an interview with The Guardian published on 15 March, the families of Bowles and Jones said they tried to arrange a meeting with Laos' ambassador to Australia with the help of the Australian government, but have received no response.
 The Guardian also revealed that the foreign ministries of Australia, Denmark and the UK mounted a joint diplomatic push with Laos' ministry of foreign affairs.